jccmwhit/TheLobsterTeam.github.io/content/english/goals/_index.md

 {{</ goal >}}

 {{< goal "Avoiding obscure/proprietary consumables" >}}
-No. This was another primary design goal of ours.
+This was another primary design goal of ours.
 Many machines we have seen require obscure or proprietary consumables, which are sometimes sold at high markups because of this fact.
 This is not unique to PCB prototyping, it is seen in 3D printing and many other tools.
 From the beginning we based our design around the use of common materials, so it will only require copper-clad FR4 and bare copper wire.
 {{</ goal >}}

 {{< goal "Prototype vs future iterations" >}}